 If you are the owner or occupier of a residential property and a neighbour's high hedge is detracting from the reasonable enjoyment of your home or garden, you may have grounds for making a complaint to us, but first you must take all reasonable steps to settle your hedge differences with your neighbour without involving us.

 Where a garden is allegedly adversely affected by the height of a hedge it must be a substantial part of that garden and not merely a particular feature in the garden that is affected.
+Please see the attached Guidance Note for further information.

 Before we can accept a complaint, neighbours must try and settle a dispute without our input.
 Involving us should be a last resort if you really can’t agree a solution.
 To guide you, the Government has published leaflets about settling hedge differences and explaining what happens if the Council gets involved: